HelenaNN/sd-adaptation-energy/workflow.md

 ## Step 2 — Checkpoint Duration Calibration

 Before cleaning energy and duration, you need to calibrate the checkpoint-saving duration.
-This runs short training jobs (300 steps) to measure how long each checkpoint save takes.
+This runs short adaptation trainings (300 steps) to measure how long each checkpoint save takes.

 ```bash
 # Run calibration for each technique and GPU